Dr Michael E Bernays FANZCVSc. - Veterinary Ophthalmologist

 Amber - Veterinary Ophthalmic Nurse

 Ambers animal career began when she was 11 years old, when she begged a horse trail ride center to let her volunteer for them.
-Twenty five years later she’s still in the industry and loving every minute of it!
+Thirty years later she’s still in the industry and loving every minute of it!

-She has spent three years as a specialist horse vet nurse, and has worked in almost every role available in the horse industry including breaking, training, yearling prep, breeding, track work, trail riding, farrier, and showjump groom and rider.
+She has spent three years as a specialist horse vet nurse, and has worked in almost every role available in the horse industry.
 She also competed her own horses in E.F.A.
 Showjumping.
-Eventually she got sick of having no money and decided to sell up and travel the world instead!